 Nikujaga is a one-pot dish, quite similar to a simple meat stew.
 The name "nikujaga" (肉じゃが) combines the word "niku" (meat) with "jagaimo" (potato).

 It is a beloved traditional Japanese home-style dish.
-It's made with tasty ingredients like beef, potatoes, carrots, and onions.
-By simmering them together and seasoning with soy sauce, sugar, mirin, the vegetables become tender and full of flavor.
+It’s made with tasty ingredients like beef, potatoes, carrots, and onions.
+By simmering them together and seasoning with soy sauce, sugar, and mirin, the vegetables become tender and full of flavor.

 With a delightful blend of sweetness and umami, this dish is adored by many.
 Enjoy it as a scrumptious side dish with rice or a satisfying side dish with your favorite drink.